quantcast/qfs/wiki/QFS-Client-Reference.md

     client->RecordAppend(fd, &data[2], 1);
     client->Close(fd);

-will result in a file with 2 chunks, each replicated 3 times, and with an size of 134217728 bytes.
+will likely result in a file with 2 chunks, each replicated 3 times, and with a size of 134217728 bytes.

+When a file that was opened for append is closed, it may take a while for all the chunks to be considered stable.
+If the file is reopened for append before all the chunks are stable, new data may be appended to an existing unstable chunk instead of starting a new chunk.

-An attempt to open this file for read will stall until all of the chunks are considered stable.
+When a file that was opened for append is closed then reopened for read, the read will stall until all of the chunks are stable.

-Reading this file will results in a short read error unless sparse file support is enabled.
+Reading the above file will result in a short read error unless sparse file support is enabled.
 This can be accomplished by calling `KfsClient::SetDefaultFullSparseFileSupport(bool flag)` to enable it for all files or by calling `KfsClient::SetFullSparseFileSupport(int fd, bool flag)` for an open file before doing any reads.